mackbdev/VHSdemo/README.md

 # Latest 10 Blocks VHS Demo - Optimized + API

 `The branch is the reactRouter branch merged with the expressAPI branch.
-The API will be consumed using Axios.`
+The API is consumed using Axios.`

 ## How To